ModMultiSim - Programmable Modbus simulator for multiple devices

 - The simulated environment and Modbus device registers are displayed as they change in the simulation.

-- Cross-platform: runs on any system that supports Java JRE 1.6 or later (serial communications is only supported on Windows and Linux x86 architectures).
+- Cross-platform: runs on any system that supports Java JRE 6 or later (serial communications is only supported on Windows, Linux x86 and Raspberry Pi ARM architectures).

 - Manual and troubleshooting guide.